-Effective Altruism GlobalX Australia will be occuring for the third time in 2017.
+Effective Altruism GlobalX Australia will be occuring for the fifth time in 2018.
 This annual gathering of the effective altruism community in Australia and the largest EA gathering in the southern hemisphere.
-In 2017 it will be the first year that the conference has been held in Sydney.
+In 2019 it will be the third year that the conference has been held in Sydney.

 Guiding Principles of Effective Eltruism

 We take the well-being of others very seriously, and are willing to take significant personal action in order to benefit others.
 What this entails can vary from person to person, and it’s ultimately up to individuals to figure out what significant personal action looks like for them.
 In each case, however, the most essential commitment of effective altruism is to actively try to make the world a better place.

 We strive to base our actions on the best available evidence and reasoning about how the world works.
 We recognise how difficult it is to know how to do the most good, and therefore try to avoid overconfidence, to seek out informed critiques of our own views, to be open to unusual ideas, and to take alternative points of view seriously.

 We are a community united by our commitment to these principles, not to a specific cause.
 Our goal is to do as much good as we can, and we evaluate ways to do that without committing ourselves at the outset to any particular cause.
 We are open to focusing our efforts on any group of beneficiaries, and to using any reasonable methods to help them.
 If good arguments or evidence show that our current plans are not the best way of helping, we will change our beliefs and actions.

 Because we believe that trust, cooperation, and accurate information are essential to doing good, we strive to be honest and trustworthy.
 More broadly, we strive to follow those rules of good conduct that allow communities (and the people within them) to thrive.
 We also value the reputation of effective altruism, and recognise that our actions reflect on it.